Discover drops 5 benefits for shoppers, travelers

 Trimming costs without affecting customers

 The benefits are being ended “due to prolonged low usage,” Discover said in a statement.
-The changes will affect all cardholders, spokesman Derek Cuculich said by email.
+The changes will affect all cardholders, spokesman Derek Cuculich added by email.

 The card company appears to be trimming costs without rocking its customers’ boats too much, analysts said.